Herodirk/pwg_tools/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/

-This program is not affiliated with neal.fun.
+This program is not affiliated with neal.fun